The Castel Campsite L’Anse du Brick, a place full of history

 Creation of the campsite

-At the beginning, during the 60s, Angiolino and Yvonne Patrizi, living in Paris and managing a masonry business, want to change their professional activity.
-After many thinking, they come up with the idea to create a campsite.
+At the beginning, during the 60s, Angiolino and Yvonne Patrizi, who at that time lived in Paris and managed a masonry business, want to change their professional activity.
+After much thinking, they come up with the idea to create a campsite.

-In 1964, they buy a site in Cotentin, on the coastline and it was love at first sight: 17 hectares of wooded land, a waterfall stream and ruins of a large stone building.
+In 1964, they buy a site in Cotentin, on the coastline; it is love at first sight: 17 hectares of wooded land, a waterfall stream and ruins of a large stone building.

 The camping L’Anse du Brick finally opens its doors in April 1968 after enormous construction works.
 There was neither water nor drainage.
 Everything had to be build up: the creation of a water treatment plant, roads, pitches, sanitary building, the reception,…

-By the way, the construction works never stopped: in 1974 was built up the grocery store, from 1991 to 1993 the 4 villas with sea view, in 1994 the bridge to access the beach safely, in 1994 the outdoor pool (the covered pool arrived in 2013) and a tennis court, in 2000 the building where you can find today the pizzeria Le Brick, …
+By the way, the construction works did not stop there: in 1974 the grocery store was built, from 1991 to 1993 the 4 villas with sea view, in 1994 the bridge to access the beach safely, in 1994 the outdoor pool (the covered pool arrived in 2013) and a tennis court, in 2000 the building where you can find the pizzeria Le Brick, …

 2001 marks the start of a new chapter, the arrival of the first chalets / cottages with sea view on the campsite.

-In 2011, L’Anse du Brick becomes the first campsite in Normandy receiving the 5 star rating.
+In 2011, L’Anse du Brick becomes the first campsite in Normandy to receive the 5 star rating.

 The story continues…